MEET UP

 Introducing the result of my bachelor project at the university of Lübeck.

-A dynamic website that celebrates the Media Computer Science Meet-Up from my university.
 The Meet-Up has been around for 10 years now - and during this time many innovative ideas and exciting projects have emerged.
 To ensure that all these EMI projects and the best qualification theses are not forgotten, we have bundled them and presented them clearly on the new website.
-You can discover the modern website and get a structured insight into the history of the Meet-Up.

 Here on my portfolio site you will get an detailed inside view behind the creation process and many other informations regarding this Meet-Up website.